 Choosing an Art Style directly influences the number of design hours required and the animation’s inherent complexity.

-Simple 2D motion graphics and flat vector styles generally fall at the lower end of custom pricing, often around $2,000–$4,000 per minute with many studios.
-Conversely, highly detailed frame-by-frame animation, anime-influenced styles, or high-fidelity 3D animation can push costs to $4,000–$10,000+ per minute or higher.
+Simple 2D motion graphics and flat vector styles generally fall at the lower end of custom pricing, typically ranging from $3,000–$8,000 per minute with many studios, depending on complexity and level of customization.

 Whiteboard animation and icon-based styles are less expensive because their assets are simpler and more readily reused.
 In contrast, unique stylized 3D characters or environments (like those found in game cinematics) require extensive modeling, texturing, rigging, and lighting workflows.